Time: Perception

 The specious present refers to the time duration wherein one's perceptions are considered to be in the present.
 The experienced present is said to be 'specious' in that, unlike the objective present, it is an interval and not a durationless instant.
-The term specious present was first introduced by the psychologist E.R.
-Clay, and later developed by William James.
+The term specious present was first introduced by the psychologist E. R. Clay, and later developed by William James.

 Biopsychology

-The brain's judgment of time is known to be a highly distributed system, including at least the cerebral cortex, cerebellum and basal ganglia as its components.
+The brain's judgment of time is known to be a highly distributed system, including at least the cerebral cortex, cerebellum, and basal ganglia as its components.
 One particular component, the suprachiasmatic nuclei, is responsible for the circadian (or daily) rhythm, while other cell clusters appear capable of shorter-range (ultradian) timekeeping.
+Mental chronometry is the use of response time in perceptual-motor tasks to infer the content, duration, and temporal sequencing of cognitive operations.
+Judgments of time can be altered by temporal illusions (like the kappa effect), age, psychoactive drugs, and hypnosis.
+The sense of time is impaired in some people with neurological diseases such as Parkinson's disease and attention deficit disorder.

 Psychoactive drugs can impair the judgment of time.
 Stimulants can lead both humans and rats to overestimate time intervals, while depressants can have the opposite effect.
 The level of activity in the brain of neurotransmitters such as dopamine and norepinephrine may be the reason for this.
 Such chemicals will either excite or inhibit the firing of neurons in the brain, with a greater firing rate allowing the brain to register the occurrence of more events within a given interval (speed up time) and a decreased firing rate reducing the brain's capacity to distinguish events occurring within a given interval (slow down time).

-Mental chronometry is the use of response time in perceptual-motor tasks to infer the content, duration, and temporal sequencing of cognitive operations.

-Early childhood education

-Children's expanding cognitive abilities allow them to understand time more clearly.
+Psychologists assert that time seems to go faster with age, but the literature on this age-related perception of time remains controversial.
+Those who support this notion argue that young people, having more excitatory neurotransmitters, are able to cope with faster external events.
+Some also argued that the perception of time is also influenced by memory and how much one have experienced; for example, as one get older, they will have spent less part of their total life waiting a month.
+Meanwhile, children's expanding cognitive abilities allow them to understand time in a different way.
 Two- and three-year-olds' understanding of time is mainly limited to "now and not now".
 Five- and six-year-olds can grasp the ideas of past, present, and future.
 Seven- to ten-year-olds can use clocks and calendars.

-Alterations

-In addition to psychoactive drugs, judgments of time can be altered by temporal illusions (like the kappa effect), age, and hypnosis.
-The sense of time is impaired in some people with neurological diseases such as Parkinson's disease and attention deficit disorder.

-Psychologists assert that time seems to go faster with age, but the literature on this age-related perception of time remains controversial.
-Those who support this notion argue that young people, having more excitatory neurotransmitters, are able to cope with faster external events.
+Socioemotional selectivity theory proposed that when people perceive their time as open-ended and nebulous, they focus more on future-oriented goals.